Replacing Dead Cardiac Tissue After a Heart Attack: Two Discoveries

 Most heart attacks occur when a coronary artery in the heart becomes blocked.
 Doctors can often (but not always) treat the symptoms of a heart attack, prevent further damage to the heart, and help the body deal with the results.
 At the moment, they can’t replace dead heart cells to any significant extent, however.

 The heart is a hollow sac with muscular walls.
 The walls consists of specialized muscle cells found nowhere else in the body.
-Most of these cells contract when electrically stimulated.
-(In the body, the electrical current in nerves and muscles is created by the flow of ions, not electrons.)
+The cells contract when electrically stimulated.
+In the body, the electrical current in nerves and muscles is created by the flow of ions, not electrons.
 Heart cells are also known as cardiac muscle cells, cardiocytes, cardiac myocytes, and myocardiocytes.

-There are two types of heart cells: contractile cells, which produce the heartbeat as they contract in unison, and pacemaker cells, which stimulate the contractile cells.
-The contractile cells far outnumber the pacemaker ones.
-Pacemaker cells are very important, however.
-They are found in the sinoatrial or SA node, which is also referred to as the pacemaker of the heart.
-The node is located in the wall of the upper part of the right atrium, as shown in the illustration below.
-It creates the electrical impulses, or action potentials, that stimulate the contraction of the heart.
-The SA node is in turn stimulated by the autonomic nervous system, which causes the heart rate to increase or decrease as necessary.
+The sinoatrial or SA node is also referred to as the pacemaker of the heart.
+The node is located in the upper part of the wall of the right atrium, as shown in the illustration below.
+It generates the regular electrical impulses, or action potentials, that stimulate the contraction of the heart.
+The SA node's activity is regulated by the autonomic nervous system, which causes the heart rate to increase or decrease as necessary.

 Duke University scientists have created a patch that could be placed over the damaged area of a heart and trigger tissue regeneration.
 The patch contains specialized cells derived from stem cells.
 Stem cells are unspecialized but have the ability to produced specialized cells when stimulated correctly.